-Given values of d, ω_h , ω_v , θ_h , and θ_v we define a desired horizontal camera baseline b_h and a desired vertical camera baseline b_v .
-That is, if two views are horizontally adjacent to each other, their baseline should be b_h to achieve an image overlap of ω_h ; if two views are vertically adjacent (one directly above the other), the baseline should be b_v to achieve an image sidelap of ω_v .
-We assume that the scene can be locally approximated as a plane imaged by adjacent cameras oriented opposite the plane's normal. algorithm 1 details how the baseline values are computed.
+adjacent (one directly above the other), the baseline should be b_v to achieve an image sidelap of ω_v .
+We assume that the scene can be locally approximated as a plane imaged by adjacent cameras oriented opposite the plane's normal.
+Algorithm 1 details how the baseline values are computed.
 For example, with an FOV $\theta_h = 65^\circ$, a camera-to-scene distance d = 0.5m, and an overlap of $\omega_h = 0.67$, the horizontal baseline b_h is approximately 0.21m.

-We create a signed distance field (SDF) from our input region of interest mesh M. We define an offset isocontour from the SDF at distance d, and convert the offset implicit function to a triangulated mesh M{offset} using marching cubes [19].
-Fig. 3, top center, shows M{offset} .
+We create a signed distance field (SDF) from our input region of interest mesh M (distances are sampled discretely and stored in a 3D Cartesian grid).
+We define an offset isocontour from the SDF at distance d, and convert the offset implicit function to a triangulated mesh M{offset} (Fig. 3, top center) using marching cubes [19].

 We next iteratively refine the offset mesh.
 The vertices and surface manifold of M{offset} are approximately distance d from the surface of M, but the initial distance between the vertices is arbitrary and derived only from the resolution of the marching cubes algorithm.
-We use a modified version of Garland and Heckbert's Quadric Error Metric (QEM) algorithm for iterative mesh refinement to split and join faces based on a target edge length.
-[10].

-By default, the QEM algorithm adjusts meshes based on a single target edge length.
+We use a modified version of Botsch and Kobbelt's algorithm for remeshing to iteratively split and join faces based on a target edge length [7].
+By default, their algorithm adjusts meshes based on a single target edge length.
 In our case, we desire a differing edge length for each edge depending on whether camera views centered at the two vertices of the edge, and oriented opposite the vertices' normals, would be horizontally or vertically aligned with each other.
 During each iteration of mesh refinement, we use the LookAt function to compute a 6DOF view for each endpoint of an edge e{ij} in the mesh.
 The position of the view is at the vertex position, the forward direction of the view is opposite the vertex's normal, and the input up direction is the world up direction in the AR HMD coordinate system (+Y).
 We then project the vertex position of one edge endpoint onto the other endpoint's view.
 Depending on how horizontal vs vertical the projected point is, we linearly interpolate between b_h and b_v to get a baseline b{ij} , which we set as the target edge length for this edge during this iteration of mesh refinement.
 To prevent the refined mesh from oversmoothing and changing its shape radically from the original surface manifold defined by the SDF, we project the updated vertex positions after each iteration onto the nearest triangle of the original M{offset} .
-We refine the mesh over k iterations (we use k=20 in our experiments) until all edge lengths are approximately b{ij} .
-After iterative mesh refinement, we have a mesh $M{refined}$ where all vertices are approximately d from the surface of d while also having adjacent vertices separated by a baseline between d and d, depending on how horizontally or vertically aligned the adjacent vertices are (Fig. 3, top right).
+We refine the mesh over k iterations (we use k = 20 in our experiments) until all edge lengths are approximately b{ij} .
+After iterative mesh refinement, we have a mesh $M{refined}$ where all vertices are approximately d from the surface of M while also having adjacent vertices separated by a baseline between b_h and b_v , depending on how horizontally or vertically aligned the adjacent vertices are (Fig. 3, top right).